TinkerBunnE45/ITAI_ML_FirstRepo_Kala_Hayes/README.md

 - Edwin Alvarado  Cloned the repository, updated the hello_ml.txt, and submitted a pull request.

+- Anashrah Adil  Cloned the repository, updated the hello_ml.txt, and submitted a pull request.

 ## Course Information
 ITAI-1371-Intro to Machine Learning
 Professor Viswanatha Rao